gregorio-project/gregorio/UPGRADE.md

 ## 4.2

+### Executable file name

+In order to facilitate installation alongside TeX Live, the version number is now appended to the gregorio executable file name.
+In version 4.2.0, the filename is gregorio-4.2.0.
+If you run the executable directly, you will need to modify your procedures and/or scripts to use the new name.
+Alternately, creating a symbolic link, if your system supports it, may work for you.

+If you auto-compile or force-compile your GABC files and are *not* using the Gregorio packaged with TeX Live, you will probably need to use the `--shell-escape` option when compiling your `.tex` files.
+Alternately, you can add the new filename to your system's `shell_escape_commands` TeX option.

+Unforunately, there appears to be no easier way to let a user-installed Gregorio coexist with the TeX-Live-packaged Gregorio.

 ### Stemmed oriscus flexus orientation

 As of version 4.2, the orientation of the stemmed oriscus flexus `(gOe)` is consistent with the unstemmed oriscus flexus `(goe)` in that the oriscus points downwards (since the note which follows is of lower pitch).
 If you prefer the oriscus to point upwards, you will need to use the `1` modifier (as in `(gO1e)`), which will force an upward orientation of the oriscus.